Arapongas: Education

 Currently, the city has a total of 25 municipal schools, 14 state schools, 16 children's educational centers, 12 private teaching centers, and five universities.

 According to the ENEM 1500, the College Prisma is the county's school better positioned to Note 25.83, and the 758 in the overall standings of Paraná.

 First school

-The School Group Caravelas Marquis, former School of Arapongas Group, was founded in 1943, even before the city of Arapongas be created in the government of Mayor Miguel Blasi, of Londrina and the governor of the state Moysés Lupion.
-It was built thanks to the efforts of the pioneers: Antonio Garcez Novaes, Deodato Antero France and others who organized raising materials, as well as hand-to-work done by villagers.
+The School Group Caravelas Marquis, former School of Arapongas Group, was founded in 1943, even before the city of Arapongas was created in the government of Mayor Miguel Blasi, of Londrina and the governor of the state Moysés Lupion.
+It was built thanks to the efforts of the pioneers: Antonio Garcez Novaes, Deodato Antero France and others who organized raising materials, as well as work done by villagers.

 Special education

-CAE "Service Center and expertise to the Visually Impaired and Hearing".
-It works within the Caravelas Marquis State College one Expertise Center students with Hearing Impairment and Visual.
+CAE "Service Center and expertise to the Visually Impaired and Hearing" works within the Caravelas Marquis State College one Expertise Center students with Hearing Impairment and Visual.
 There they develop projects for inclusion and overcoming limits.